CSIS-iLab/southbound/src/content/homepage.md

     title: Flagship Projects and Innovative Fields
     content:
       intro: |-
-        Taiwan’s Office of Trade Negotiations has laid out five flagship projects and three potential-laden fields for collaboration.
-These programs are designed to capitalize on the pillars of the NSP and enhance mutually beneficial ties with targeted countries across the Indo-Pacific.
+        Taiwan’s Office of Trade Negotiations has laid out five flagship projects and three potential fields for collaboration.
+These programs are designed to capitalize on the pillars of the NSP and enhance mutually beneficial ties with countries across the Indo-Pacific.
       five-flagship-programs: |-
         ### Five Flagship Programs
         * <h5>Agricultural development</h5>